By integrating Dynatrace into your existing load testing process, you can stop broken builds in your delivery pipeline earlier.

 As a result, this rule creates a separate trackable request for each test step.
 Because request naming rules produce distinct service requests, each request is independently baselined and monitored for performance anomalies.
 If you've marked requests as key requests, these requests will be separately accessible via the Dynatrace Metrics API v1 endpoint.

-Dynatrace allows you to use data captured via request attributes to build your own custom analysis charts.
+Dynatrace allows you to use data captured via request attributes to build your own multidimensional analysis.
 You'll find the section called

 Compare view enables you to compare critical service-request metrics (Response time, Failures, CPU, and Load) between two load tests.